Trans-Tasman relations threat - Labour

 Labour's associate foreign affairs spokesperson, Phil Goff, says the bill will breach that arrangement and hurt trans-Tasman relations.

-Next story in Political: Labour pledges full clean-up after Rena disaster
+Next story in Politics: Labour pledges full clean-up after Rena disaster

 Copyright © 2014, Radio New Zealand